Test data management

 There’s an ever-growing need for software development to be better, faster, and cheaper.
 With the rising end-user demand and unrelenting competition, implementing a proper testing strategy is critical.
 An effective testing strategy includes a range of components, including Test Data Management (TDM).

 Test data management is one of the big challenges we face in software development and QA.
-It is important that test data is highly available and easy to refresh to improve the quality and ultimately the time to market of your software.
-Another reason why TDM is a challenge is legislation like the GDPR.
-So how do you manage your test data?
+It is important that test data is highly available, easy and quick to refresh, and compliant with privacy laws and legislation.
+This improves the quality and ultimately the time to market of your software.

 What is test data management?